tytydraco/yessleep/out/I_found_the_old_blog_of_a_childhood_friend_who_went_missing_in_2009.md

 Jim was an aspiring writer.
 He often told me that every great storyteller opens with a setup and closes with a punchline.
 Well, I’m not a writer, so don’t expect big things from me.
 I’m going to tell this tale as simply as possible.

-I read Jim’s blog, and it frightens me.
+I read Jim’s blog, and it frightened me.
 Three posts from a best friend who went missing 15 years ago.
 I found them yesterday.
 It was the anniversary of his disappearance, which seemed like the perfect day on which to nostalgically peruse our old conversations.
 He used to send me flurries of memes and hyperlinks.
 I didn’t always read every message.
 And, somehow, I managed to overlook something essential from 2009.
-A hyperlink lost within Jim’s final manic influx of messages.
+A link lost within Jim’s final manic influx of messages.

-A private blog.
+His private blog.

 ***Entry 1 – July 6******^(th)******, 2009***